WrightDanG/FromVin/README.md

 DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'
 IMAGE_URL = # Custom cloudinary url

 Generally speaking that additional IMAGE_URL setting should not be necessary, but I personally had a little trouble with serving some specific media files, so used this as a solution.
-The other settings allow cloudinary to serve media files and whitenoise to serve the other static files and barring any issues, the live site should now match the local site.
+The other settings allow Cloudinary to serve media files and Whitenoise to serve the other static files and barring any issues, the live site should now match the local site.